chloechsu/combining-evolutionary-and-assay-labelled-data/README.md

-# Code for ''Learning protein fitness models from evolutionary and assay-labelled data''
+# Learning protein fitness models from evolutionary and assay-labelled data

 This repo is a collection of code and scripts for evaluating methods that combine evolutionary and assay-labelled data for protein fitness prediction.